yeeeehao/project2/README.md

 - Automatically recommend random recipes (this is for choosing phobias).

 This is our temporary goal, and some improvements may be made in the future.

+## Technology

+- Tech Stack:
+  - MERN stack:
+    - MongoDB
+    - Express.JS
+    - React.JS
+    - Node.JS

+- Libraries
+  - Bootstrap
+  - Font Awesome
+  - jQuery

+## Conclusion

+Our recipe website aims to provide a comprehensive and user-friendly platform for finding and sharing recipes.
+We believe that with the right team and resources, we can build a successful and engaging website that will be enjoyed by users around the world.
+Thank you for considering our proposal.